blueswanacademy/blockchainlaw/contributing.md

 Issue that pull request!

+If you are not familiar with the Github Flow, plaese take a look at [this tutorial](https://guides.github.com/activities/hello-world/)

 Additional documentation, articles, research papers and reading material for each topic will be posted in our [wiki](https://github.com/blueswanacademy/blockchainlaw/wiki)